-To make about 18 cheddar corn fritters, whisk together cornmeal, grated Cabot Garlic & Dill Cheddar, flour, salt and baking soda in a large bowl.
+To make about 18 cheddar corn fritters, whisk together cornmeal, grated Cabot Garlic Herb Cheddar, flour, salt and baking soda in a large bowl.

 In a small bowl, whisk together milk, egg and maple syrup.
 Stir into the cornmeal mixture until no trace of dry ingredients remain, being careful not to overmix.
 Then stir in the fresh steamed corn (or frozen corn).

 Heat vegetable oil in a medium skillet over medium-low heat.
 Working in batches of about four fritters, spoon 1 heaping tablespoon of batter per fritter into skillet and cook until lightly browned on the underside, about 2 minutes.
 Turn over and cook until lightly browned on the second side, about 2 minutes more.

 Transfer to paper towels with a spatula to drain and enjoy.